Waldorf Handwork Through the Grades

 Grade 2

-Grade 2 projects continue with knitting with two needles, but now crocheting is introduced as well.
-A multicolored ball using six colors: red, orange, yellow, green, blue and purple in bright undiluted colors is recommended.
+A multicolored ball using six colors: red, orange, yellow, green, blue and purple in bright undiluted colors is a great grade 1 or grade 2 project.
 How exciting it is to see a long rectangle turn into a ball!
 Stuffed with wool and this plaything is wonderful for movement activities to support learning and becoming proficient in spelling and math.

 In addition to crocheting, the skills in knitting are expanded upon.
 Purling is introduced and with that, ribbing is learned.
 After practicing with the multicolored ball, the student is ready to make a knitted doll!
 These are my favorite Waldorf dolls.
 I’m always so impressed that children aged about 8 years old are able to made these lovely dolls.